fugue-project/fugue/docs/introduction.rst

 Programming Interface & SQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Users have two ways to use Fugue: :ref:`the programming interface <tutorial:/tutorials/advanced/dag.ipynb>` and :ref:`the SQL interface <tutorial:/tutorials/fugue_sql/index.md>`.
+Users have two ways to use Fugue: :doc:`the programming interface <tutorial:tutorials/advanced/dag>` and :doc:`the SQL interface <tutorial:tutorials/fugue_sql/index>`.
 The two are almost equivalent on features, but to adapt to different users and scenarios.
 The programming way is great for pythonic users and the SQL way is preferred by people who love the SQL mindset.